 However, the contract market exists for large enterprise businesses, in which once they’ve completed a project, a developer will normally move onto their next placement.

 Because the contract market can be so lucrative, it’s rare for a freelancer to commit to a business for the long haul after a project has finished, and if you need more work completing, you many need to hire a new developer.

 Whether you choose to hire a permanent or contract developer, you’ll need to fully commit to the interview process if you want to secure the services of a top-class developer.

 Diving deeper into their experience by questioning their knowledge of web languages and frameworks could find you the person who best matches your requirements.
 But if your developer of choice is a little rough around the edges, remember they can be moulded to fit the way you work.

 Finding a web developer who’ll stick with your business should be a major consideration when hiring a permanent web developer, and if you’re willing to take the time out of your busy schedule, then you should find the perfect developer.
-However, if you don’t have the time to commit to solving your hiring headache, Pearson Frank can help you find contract staff within 24 hours and permanent staff within 48.
+However, if you don’t have the time to commit to solving your hiring headache, FRG Technology Consulting can help you find contract staff within 24 hours and permanent staff within 48.